 It is harvest season all over the West Coast.
 October is called 'Croptober' by most marijuana enthusiasts because so many people are trimming and drying their outdoor gardens this month.
 From what I have seen on social media, it looks like the longer warmer weather has helped a lot of people's crops.
 Brace yourselves West Coasters, the fall flood is beginning.

 A friend asked me today why indoor marijuana is considered to be better than outdoor marijuana.
-She doesn’t consume cannabis, so she doesn’t know the nuances of being a consumer, but she always has fun questions that I love to answer.
+She doesn't consume cannabis, so she doesn't know the nuances of being a consumer, but she always has fun questions that I love to answer.
 I have been asked that question before, and I always answer that question with a question.
-My answer is, ‘is indoor marijuana really better than sungrown marijuana?’
+My answer is: "Is indoor cannabis really better than sun-grown cannabis?"

 Of course you don't.
 You pick the bananas, apples, and peppers that look the most uniform, and the most like what you envision in your head to be what 'the best' looks like.
 I know I'm guilty of this.
 The irregular produce could be cheaper, and taste better, but more often than not people will pick what they think is the 'prettiest' fruits and vegetables.
 That's why apple companies put a very thin layer of wax on some of their apples to make them shinier.
 Shinier apples usually equals more apples sold.